 Q: What’s the difference between a cat and a comma?

-A: One has claws and the end of its paws, and the other is a pause at the ends of a clause.
+A: One has claws at the end of its paws, and the other is a pause at the end of a clause.

 “Actually, it’s to whom.”

 (Get a chuckle out of these other hilarious knock-knock jokes.)